 The amounts that will be recoverable from reinsurers are estimated based upon the gross claims provisions, having due regard to collectability.
 Reinsurance recoveries in respect of estimated claims incurred but not reported are assumed to be consistent with the historical pattern of such recoveries, adjusted to reflect changes in the nature and extent of the Syndicate's reinsurance programme over time.
-The recoverability of reinsurance companies.
+The recoverability of reinsurance recoveries is assessed having regard to market data on the financial strength of each of the reinsurance companies.
 The reinsurers' share of claims incurred, in the profit and loss account, reflects the amounts received or receivable from reinsurers in respect of those claims incurred during the period.
 Reinsurance liabilities are primarily premiums payable for reinsurance contracts and are recognised in the profit and loss account as 'Outward reinsurance premiums' when due.